 Civil war led to the Arab-Israeli war in 1948, with the ceasefire a year later forming the partitions we see today – the newly formed Israel, the West Bank that borders Jordan (with both Jewish and Arab settlements) and the Palestine Government controlled Gaza Strip in the west.

-As one of my readers said to me, “I hope you experience an Israel that isn’t so rough and full of hate as portrayed by media all around the world.”
+As someone said to me: “I hope you experience an Israel that isn’t so rough and full of hate as portrayed by media all around the world.”
 This is exactly what I want to do and tell you about.
 I’m travelling around Israel working with Tourist Israel and Abraham Tours, a combined offering in the region that caters for the independent traveller looking to get off the beaten track a little.
 I also liked that their tours in Israel and the West Bank are designed and executed without bias, so that you can formulate your own opinions.

 We all hear about the West Bank, but rarely do we get an insight into the culture and history of the region.
-Here I will visit:
+In this region you can visit:

 - The key historical spots of Bethlehem, Jericho, Taybeh and Ramallah.

-- The Northern are to visit the Samaritan village at Mount Geriszim and learn more about the Samaritan people whose history dates back to the Roman era.
+- The Samaritan village at Mount Geriszim and learn more about the Samaritan people whose history dates back to the Roman era.

-- The Balata refugee camp close to the old city of Nablus and Sebastia, full of rich history and ancient sites of worship, to gain insight into the complex Palestinian refugee issue in the area.
+- The Balata refugee camp and the close by old cities of Nablus and Sebastia are full of rich history and ancient sites of worship, yet are prime destinations to gain insight into the complex Palestinian refugee issue in the area.

 - The Dead Sea to float in the salt waters, 400 metres below sea level.

-On what is called the ‘Dual Narrative Tour’ in Hebron, this will be a chance to explore both perspectives on the Israeli-Palestinian conflict in a place that is one of the four holy cities in Judaism and a sacred place in Islam.
-I will spend the morning in ‘H2’ the Jewish ‘settlers’ area and the largest city in the West Bank and the afternoon in ‘H1’, the Palestinian area.
+On what is called the ‘Dual Narrative Tour’ in Hebron, this is your chance to explore both perspectives on the Israeli-Palestinian conflict in a place that is one of the four holy cities in Judaism and a sacred place in Islam.
+I spent the morning in ‘H2’ – the Jewish ‘settlers’ area and the largest city in the West Bank – and the afternoon in ‘H1’, the Palestinian area.

-From swimming in the Sea of Galilee, traversing the mountainous terrain of the region to exploring Jesus’ hometown of Nazareth, I can’t wait to fully explore this stunning natural landscape with great historical significance.
-I will also be checking out the Roman ruins in Caesarea and Banias Nature Reserve.
+From swimming in the Sea of Galilee, traversing the mountainous terrain of the region to exploring Jesus’ hometown of Nazareth, you can explore this stunning natural landscape with great historical significance.
+Also, make sure to find time to visit the Roman ruins in Caesarea and Banias Nature Reserve.

-To the far north is Haifa, Israel’s third largest city and where I will have the chance to marvel at the magnificent view of Galilee from Mount Precipice before heading to other northern cities including Akko and Rosh Hanikra, the latter being known for its caves and tunnels that were once hidden for centuries.
+To the far north is Haifa, Israel’s third largest city where you can marvel at the magnificent view of Galilee from Mount Precipice before heading to other northern cities including Akko and Rosh Hanikra, the latter being known for its caves and tunnels that were once hidden for centuries.

-Close to the West Bank border I will head to the The Masada Fortress, to witness what has been dubbed as one of the world’s best sunrise before visiting the Ein Gedi Nature Reserve.
+Close to the West Bank border, I visited the Masada Fortress, to witness what has been dubbed as one of the world’s best sunrise before visiting the Ein Gedi Nature Reserve.

-In Britain our news has always been filled with bad press about Tel Aviv and few know of it as a thriving cosmopolitan city.
-As a city lover, what better was to end my time in Israel than in this young, arty and vibrant metropolis that sits along the Mediterranean coast.
+In Britain, our news has always been filled with bad press about Tel Aviv and few know of it as a thriving cosmopolitan city.
+As a city lover, what better way to end my time in Israel than in this young, arty and vibrant metropolis that sits along the Mediterranean coast.

-With a jam-packed itinerary and a LOT to learn, I can’t wait to get to Israel and The West Bank to show how independent travel in the region is safe, accessible and a means from which to gain a new perspective on a country negatively blasted by our media.
-This really will be a chance to do what I love best – EXPLORING, learning and changing perceptions!
-Watch this space…
+Travel to Israel and The West Bank and see how independent travel in the region is safe, accessible and a means from which to gain a new perspective on a country negatively blasted by our media.

-Backpacker Becki is working in partnership with Tourist Israel and Abraham Tours, who planned an itinerary based on personal interests as well as what will work best with the ethics of this website.
-Abraham Hostels is kindly supporting my stay in Jerusalem and facilitating my accommodation elsewhere.
+I worked in partnership with Tourist Israel and Abraham Tours, who planned an itinerary based on personal interests as well as what will work best with the ethics of this website.
+Abraham Hostels kindly supported my stay in Jerusalem and facilitating my accommodation elsewhere.

-I am not visiting Israel with a political agenda and nor do the parties I am working with operate with one.
+I did not visit Israel with a political agenda and nor did the parties I worked with operate with one.
 All opinions will remain my own.